-In order for any agreement for CAPTE to become legally binding, it has to be approved by the Jefferson County Commission.
-Jimmie Stephens is the President of the Jefferson County Commission and has the authority to sign legal documents receiving federal funds for the CAPTE and the Local Workforce Area 4.
+In order for any agreement with CAPTE to become legally binding, it must be approved by the Jefferson County Commission.
+James A. Stephens is the President of the Jefferson County Commission and has the authority to sign legal documents receiving federal funds for CAPTE and the Local Workforce Area 4.